-There is probably even more innovations to come in the next 10 years then those we have experienced in the last 20.
+There are probably even more innovations to come in the next 10 years then those we have experienced in the last 20.
 If anything, the pace is accelerating.
 The only certitude we have is that we cannot, at least not yet, define photography.

 What we can do, however, is take lessons from its evolution and try to corner a partial definition.
 The way photography is evolving is giving us strong hints on what photography is, or what it is shaping to become.
-One aspect, that has remained unchanged since its birth, has been it core attribute of sharing.
+One aspect that has remained unchanged since its birth has been its core attribute of sharing.

-The question then becomes why?
+The question then becomes, why?
 Why do we feel the necessity to capture a moment and share it and not others?

 In other words, we are attempting to transfer energy: The energy we felt when we took the picture.
 The same one that made us take the picture.
-We want to share the energy we felt when we took the picture and the photograph is what allows us to transfer it to others.
+We want to share the energy we felt when we took the picture, and the photograph is what allows us to transfer it to others.

 With that in mind, it becomes much simpler to understand where photography is heading.
-More and more, we are seeking to find ways to better service this need, either via the refinement of our capturing devices or the development of our sharing platforms.
+More and more, we are seeking to find ways to better serve this need, either via the refinement of our capturing devices or the development of our sharing platforms.
 Both stand to enhance how precisely we can transfer that energy.